KaiErikNiermann/fennec-vscode/README.md

 ## Release notes

-Information about new releases is documented in the [changelog](https://github.com/KaiErikNiermann/fennec-vscode/blob/main/CHANGELOG.md) on the project github.
+Information about new releases and any associated changes is documented in the [changelog](https://github.com/KaiErikNiermann/fennec-vscode/blob/main/CHANGELOG.md) on the project github.

 ## Acknowledgements